It is part of our mission to research and pursue evidence-based treatments and cures for children.

 Consortiums and Research Studies

 Johns Hopkins All Children's Hospital is a member of multiple consortiums and participates in multi-site studies pertaining to patients with central nervous system tumors.
-We have worked with several other multi-institutional consortiums by opening early-phase studies at our institution, including:
+We have worked with several other multi-institutional consortiums by opening early-phase studies at our institution.

 Learn more about research studies at Johns Hopkins All Children’s Hospital>>

 The Johns Hopkins All Children’s Neuro-Oncology Program is dedicated to providing cancer patients and families with helpful resources.
-Find medical information, support organizations and more.
+The links below are excellent resources for information on clinical trials and other medical information about childhood cancer.

 ClinicalTrials.gov is a database of privately and publicly funded clinical studies conducted around the world.
 Search actively recruiting studies or learn about new interventions/treatments.